 DI: Where do you live?
 Do you feel the cultural heritage of your country affects your designs?
 What are the pros and cons during designing as a result of living in your country?

-ZL : I currently reside in the United States, a melting pot of cultures and ideas that significantly enriches my design perspective.
-However, I originally grew up in China, and this background also deeply influences my approach, blending meticulous Chinese craftsmanship with the bold innovation typical of American design.
+HL : We currently reside in the United States, a melting pot of cultures and ideas that significantly enriches our design perspectives.
+However, we originally grew up in China, and that background deeply influences our approach—blending meticulous Chinese craftsmanship with the bold innovation often seen in American design.
 This bicultural experience encourages a fusion of ideas and styles that cater to a broad audience, enhancing creativity and fostering designs that are inclusive and universally appealing.
-In the U.S., being at the forefront of technological advancements and design trends provides constant inspiration and access to cutting-edge tools.
-The robust design community here offers numerous opportunities for learning and growth.
-Yet, there are challenges: the market is extremely competitive, the rapid pace of change demands continuous adaptation, and a strong focus on profitability can sometimes limit creative exploration.
-Overall, living in the U.S., while carrying my Chinese heritage, has shaped my design approach to be more adaptive, innovative, and user-focused, aligning with both the cultural values and market demands of a diverse and dynamic society.
+Living in the U.S. puts us at the forefront of technological advancements and design trends, offering constant inspiration and access to cutting-edge tools.
+The strong design community here provides numerous opportunities for learning and growth.
+At the same time, there are challenges: the market is highly competitive, the rapid pace of change demands constant adaptation, and a strong emphasis on profitability can sometimes limit creative exploration.
+Overall, living in the U.S. while carrying our Chinese heritage has shaped our design approach to be more adaptive, innovative, and user-focused—balancing cultural depth with the demands of a dynamic, global design landscape.

 DI: How do you work with companies?

-ZL : When working with companies, I focus on establishing a collaborative partnership where open communication and clear objectives are prioritized.
-My approach involves understanding the company's goals, challenges, and target audience deeply, which allows me to align my design solutions effectively with their business strategy.
-I engage with various stakeholders throughout the design process, from initial concept to final execution, ensuring feedback and iterations are integrated to meet the project's requirements.
-My goal is always to deliver designs that not only look appealing but also function seamlessly and drive measurable outcomes.
+HL : When working with companies, we focus on establishing a collaborative partnership where open communication and clear objectives are prioritized.
+Our approach involves deeply understanding the company’s goals, challenges, and target audience, which allows us to align our design solutions effectively with their business strategy.
+We engage with various stakeholders throughout the design process—from initial concept to final execution—ensuring feedback and iterations are integrated to meet the project’s needs.
+Our goal is always to deliver designs that not only look appealing but also function seamlessly and drive measurable outcomes.

 DI: What are your suggestions to companies for working with a designer?
 How can companies select a good designer?